nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `addp n/NAME [p/PHONE_NUMBER] [e/EMAIL] [tg/TELEGRAM] [m/MODULE_CODE] [t/TAG]…​`

-* The `NAME` field is mandatory while all other fields are optional ([you can click here for more details on the individual fields](#person-fields)).
+* The `NAME` field is mandatory while all other fields are optional ([you can click here for more details on each individual field](#person-fields)).
 If you attempt to add a person without a name, it will result in an error!
 * A contact can have any number of tags (including 0)

 <div markdown="span" class="alert alert-primary"> **Tip:**